leomenar/LAMRHI-SIL-UNA/content/contact/index.md

     content:
       title: Contact
       text: |-
         We are part of the School of Chemistry in the National University of Costa Rica.
-Our lab is located in the 3rd floor of the NPI building in the Campus Omar Dengo.
+Our lab is located in the 3rd floor of the NPI building in the Campus Omar Dengo, Heredia, Costa Rica.
       phone: +506 2277 3824
       #address:
         #street: Universidad Nacional